amit-2000/assesment_/README.md

-## Complete Responsive website
+## Completed Responsive website

-In the project directory, you can run:

 ### Used technologies
 React.js with Chakra UI.

 Runs the app in the development mode.<br />
-Open [https://main--funny-hotteok-363618.netlify.app/](complete project) to view it in the browser.
+Open [https://main--funny-hotteok-363618.netlify.app/] (complete project) to view it in the browser.

-###Some key points notice
+### Some key points notice

 1.Responsive components compatible with mobile as well as Desktop.<br />
 2.Resuable Components.<br />